DinoChiesa/go-apigee-edge/README.md

 ## Bugs

-There are embarrassingly few tests.
+* There are embarrassingly few tests.

-There are no reference docs.
+* When importing from a source directory, the library creates a temporary zip file, but doesn't delete the file.

+* There is no working client code included in the distribution here.